zvifadzomatsenazingoni/Poverty-project/README.md

 1. STATA code: This is a do file with all the STATA codes for data management and analysis used in this project.

-2. R code: This is an R script will all the code for raster partitioning.
+2. R code: This is an R script with all the code for raster partitioning.

 ACKNOWLEDGMENTS

 This script was developed by Zvifadzo Matsena Zingoni, Ph.D., as part of a project analyzing socio-spatial equity analysis of access to healthcare.
-Special thanks to the PHIA for providing the data necessary for this analysis.
+PHIA data are freely available for registered users at the PHIA project website: https://phia173data.icap.columbia.edu/.
+Malawi HCF geolocations were obtained from the Ministry of Health in Malawi, 174 and cannot be provided for reasons of confidentiality.